DevelOpsITU/MiniTwit/Docs/Migration SQLite to Postgres.md

 - [x] Create a test user and note the pw_hash entry (pbkdf2:sha256:50000$CCWW6o8F$c3f9294679a99b7da156d4f267be5dcee37afebba25e3c893c8dd67e78513cb9) = a
 - [x] Stop all services
 - [x] Change the data in pw_hash column of the sqlite database. `./scripts/updateSQLitePw_hash.sh`
-- [ ] Use Pgloader to transfer the data to Postgres
+- [x] Use Pgloader to transfer the data to Postgres
+- [x] run the SQL stamtement to update all columns again.
-- [ ] Test logging in to a user with the password created for the test user
+- [x] Test logging in to a user with the password created for the test user
-- [ ] run simulation 1001-2000 and verify that it looks okay.
+- [x] run simulation 1001-2000 and verify that it looks okay.